gridscaleinc/mitty-server/API.md

 from
    activity as a
-   left join activity_item as i on a.id=i.activity_id inner join events as e on i.event_id=id left outer join contents as c on logo_id=c.id where a.id=[id]
+   left join activity_item as i on a.id=i.activity_id left join events as e on i.event_id=id left outer join contents as c on logo_id=c.id where a.id=[id]